 🕒 3 p.m.

-Siple explores the true cost of this approach.
+Siple explores the true emotional and mental costs of this approach.
 She talks about the exhaustion experienced when one is engaged in a battle for life and how it leaves little time for anything else.
 Siple engages the listener as they hear stories of clients who have “fought until the end,” examining that there might be more to fight for as they consider what legacy they leave — to not just live well, but to “die well.”